 IIA Award in effective delivery of audit and assurance

-This course is for those who would like to understand how they can contribute to the continuous improvement of the audit function.
+This workshop is for those who would like to understand how they can contribute to the continuous improvement of the audit function.
 It provides practical guidance and information on topics that are of particular relevance in creating an environment within the function that will enable the effective delivery of agreed responsibilities.

 Who should attend?